cuiyongbo/programming-scaffold/misc-topics/cpp_note_06.md

 By using these capture modes, C++ allows lambdas to flexibly and efficiently capture the necessary variables from surrounding scopes, making them powerful and versatile tools for handling local computations and callbacks.

-Q: in c++, how does a lambda object capture multiple variables in the compiler-generated class under the hood?
+# in c++, how does a lambda object capture multiple variables in the compiler-generated class under the hood?

 When you create a lambda in C++, the compiler generates a class that holds captured variables and provides an overloaded `operator()` to define the function call mechanism.
 Let's explore an example and explain how the compiler handles capturing multiple variables.